 What happens if I miss the priority deadline?

-If you miss the priority deadline, you'll decrease your chances of receiving sought-after financial aid awards such as work-study (which draw from a limited pool of funding), and there may be a delay in receiving your financial aid award letter.
+If you miss the priority deadline, you'll decrease your chances of receiving highly sought-after types of financial aid such as work-study (which draw from a limited pool of funding), and there may be a delay in receiving your financial aid offer.
 However, you should still apply as soon as possible!

 Using The IRS Data Retrieval Tool